https

 Get the site content

-if it's already present, and then uses ssite build
+git pull if it's already present, and then uses ssite build to

 mounted.)